 Other reforms at first instance dealt with the different schemes of early retirement and with invalidity pensions, literally all of them following the aim to tighten access to these schemes and to increase actual retirement age.
 First related measures were decided as parts of the reforms 2000 and 2003, when early retirement due to "reduced capacity to work" and "on account of unemployment" got abolished.
-At the same time it was decided that the minimum retirement age for "early retirement on account of long-term insurance contributions" ("vorzeitige Alterspension bei langer Versicherungsdauer")245 would be increased stepwise until 2017 up to the statutory retirement age, which means that this exit pathway from the labour market has now ceased for new cases.
-Early retirement in the form of "pensions subject very long insurance periods" (so-called "Langzeitversichertenregelung" to "Hacklerregelung")) was originally planned to expire in 2010.
+At the same time it was decided that the minimum retirement age for "early retirement on account of long-term insurance contributions" ("vorzeitige Alterspension bei langer Versicherungsdauer") would be increased stepwise until 2017 up to the statutory retirement age, which means that this exit pathway from the labour market has now ceased for new cases.
+Early retirement in the form of "pensions subject periods" "Langzeitversichertenregelung" long insurance (so-called to verv or "Hacklerregelung")) was originally planned to expire in 2010.
 However, due to reform decisions taken in 2008, 2010 and 2014 this scheme was repeatedly prolonged.
-But at the same time access was repeatedly tightened and since 2014 pensions according to the "Hacklerregelung" are subject to yearly deductions of 4.2 percent per year of early retirement.
-Also regarding the "corridor-pension" ("Korridorpension") access to early retirement got tightened as from 2013 by a stepwise increase of the necessary years of insurance - from 37.5 in 2012 to 40 in 2017.
+But at the same time access was repeatedly tightened and since 2014 pensions according to the